Project COPE and Climbing Programs at Camp Bashore

 Cub Scouts may participate in climbing activities on an commercial wall.
 They must be top rope belayed, and only Webelos are permitted to rappel.
 The climbing on the indoor wall is a great way for Dens or Packs to get out and engage in fun physical activity.

-Climbing for Boy Scouts and Venturers (ages 11 and older)
+Climbing for Scouts BSA and Venturers (ages 11 and older)